SauleStan/MTP-TASK3/README.md

 ☕ Java Multi-threading 3rd task

 ## Purpose
-To extract selected attributes from all files in a selected forlder and generate a new arff file with them.
+To extract selected attributes from all files in a selected folder and generate a new arff file with them.

 ## Details
 Application is multithreaded, application doesn't freeze during extraction, process can be paused and resumed.